-- Vehicle drivers are responsible for the vehicle they are operating, whether it is a vehicle assigned to their team or a casual booking. - ii) Personal use of vehicle is prohibited. - iii) Contravention of any traffic law is the sole responsibility of the driver. - iv) All drivers must have a valid driver's license.
-Prior to using any vehicle, a driver must submit a photocopy of his/her valid Driver's license along with the declaration form at the Soil Science general office. - v) Inform Trevor Fraser of any damage or suspected issues immediately.
+- i) Vehicle drivers are responsible for the vehicle they are operating, whether it is a vehicle assigned to their team or a casual booking. - ii) Personal use of department vehicles is prohibited. - iii) Contravention of any traffic law is the sole responsibility of the driver.

+- iv) All drivers must have a valid driver's license.
+Prior to using any vehicle, a driver must submit a photocopy of their valid Driver's license along with the declaration form in the Soil Science General Office. - v) Inform Trevor Fraser of any damage or suspected issues immediately.
 If the issue will affect the safe operation of the vehicle (may cause further damage to the vehicle or endanger occupants, pedestrians or other vehicles), it must not be driven until the issue is resolved. - vi) Drivers must complete a vehicle safety check before operation of a department vehicle.
-Daily Pre-Use Inspection is a condition of use for all Soil Science Vehicles. - The inspection is recommended every time you use the vehicle but is required if the vehicle is going outside of the Perimeter Hwy. - Any new damage noticed during the pre-trip inspection should be noted, photographed and reported to prove it was pre-existing. - vii) A minimum of one entry must be placed in the provided log book for each day of vehicle use. - Log entries must include the date, name of driver(s), destination, purpose (NEW in 2021), budget number (FOP), odometer reading before departing and after returning. - If a trip must be divided, for example between two budget numbers, a second log entry can be added with appropriate odometer readings. - If pulling a "large trailer", the fraction of the trip that included the trailer should be recorded in the last column.
-Suggested: use 1⁄2 or 0.5 for half, 1 or ✓ for the whole trip and leave blank, 0 or - for no trailer used. - Logs must be recorded in ink. - viii)Drivers are responsible for ensuring that biosecurity protocols are followed for the vehicles they are operating. - NEW in 2021: for sanitizing to prevent the spread of soil borne plant pathogens and pests (biosecurity), refer to the Vehicle, Trailer and Equipment Sanitation sections of the Soil Science Shed Biosecurity and Field Biosecurity Protocols below. - ix) Returned vehicles must be ready for use by another driver. - The driver will ensure the vehicle is clean (inside and out), has at least half a tank of fuel and an intact safety kit when returned each day. - NEW in 2021: for cleaning interior surfaces to prevent COVID-19, refer to the Soil Science 2020-2021 Vehicle Interior Sanitation Protocol below.
+Daily Pre-Use Inspection is a condition of use for all Soil Science vehicles. - The inspection is recommended every time you use the vehicle but is required if the vehicle is going outside of the Perimeter Hwy. - Any new damage found during inspections should be logged, photographed and reported before use to prove it was pre-existing. - vii) A minimum of one entry must be placed in the provided logbook for each day of vehicle use. - Log entries must include the date, name of driver(s), destination, purpose, budget number (FOP), and odometer reading before departing and after returning. - If a trip must be divided, for example between two budget numbers, a second log entry can be added with appropriate odometer readings. - If pulling a "large trailer", the fraction of the trip that included the trailer should be recorded in the last column.
+Suggested: use 1⁄2 or 0.5 for half, 1 or ✓ for the whole trip and 0 or - for no trailer used. - Logs must be recorded in ink. - viii) Drivers are responsible for ensuring that biosecurity protocols are followed for the vehicles they are operating. - For sanitizing to prevent the spread of soil borne plant pathogens and pests (biosecurity), refer to the Vehicle, Trailer and Equipment Sanitation sections of the Soil Science Shed Biosecurity and Field Biosecurity Protocols below. - ix) Returned vehicles must be ready for use by another driver. - The driver will ensure the vehicle is clean (inside and out), has at least half a tank of fuel and an intact safety kit when returned each day. - Drivers will return the keys to the safe in the main office promptly after returning a vehicle. - x) Fuel cards are used for purchasing fuel for departmental equipment only. - Receipts are to be placed in the sleeve with the cards and are collected monthly.
+Do not transfer credit cards among vehicles. - Washes can be occasionally purchased with the fuel cards. - Fuel for equipment such as tractors, mowers, generators, etc. can be purchased with the vehicle fuel cards. - Check the fuel storage for full containers before filling more. - You must use an approved container to hold fuel, indicate the date on the container.